Lampro-Mellon/Quasar/README.md

 cmark_dccm        - the same as above, running data and stack from DCCM (faster) cmark_iccm        - the same as above with preloaded code to ICCM.
 ```

+The `$RV_ROOT/testbench/hex` directory contains precompiled hex files of the tests, ready for simulation in case RISCV SW tools are not installed.

+**Note**: The testbench has a simple synthesizable bridge that allows you to load the ICCM via load/store instructions.
+This is only supported for AXI4 builds.